 9.)
 Thomas Haas Chocolates

-Close to Connaught Park on Broadway, make sure you try their hand crafted chocolates, my favourite is the pear and ginger but also the lemongrass, which sounds a little strange but totally tasty.
+Close to Connaught Park on Broadway, make sure you try their handcrafted chocolates, my favourite is the pear and ginger but also the lemongrass, which sounds a little fringe (and smells like a spa) but they’re totally tasty.

-If pastries are more your thing, gorge on one of their fresh-fruit Danish… soooooo good!
+If pastries are more your thing, gorge on one of their fresh-fruit Danish.
+So good!

 10.)
 Cadeaux Bakery